Recursive splicing is influenced by exon junction complex

-A protein complex have been found to change regulation of genes in human brain cells.
+A protein complex have been found to change specific mechanism of gene regulation (recursive splicing) in human brain cells.

 Humans develop a very complex brain organ with specific structures and connections, yet we do not have much more genes than organisms with simple nervous systems.
 This exceptional quality is attributed to the sophisticated structure of our genes: every gene consists of distinct blocks (called exons) which can be shuffled, excluded, included or even divided in many combinations.
 One gene can lead to dozens of different outcomes.
 However, a mechanism governing exon combination, known as splicing, requires intricate regulation to maintain proper function of genes.

 Exon Junction Complex (EJC) is one of the agents influencing the regulation.
 Although it was discovered decades ago, there is still ongoing research showing its new modes of regulation.